Design Arno’s life

 - buy only products with little or no packaging, prefer bulk

-- buy fewer items from the supermarket, use backyard, community garden and allotment
+- buy fewer items from the supermarket, where possible harvest from backyard, community garden, food forest or forage

 - buy food grown close by